Princesso/gentle-doula/README.md

 # Gentle Doula

-Gentle Doula is a calming pregnancy companion built by [Teda.dev](https://teda.dev), the AI app builder for everyday problems.
-It helps you track daily notes, check mood with voice, read week-by-week guidance, invite a partner, plan shopping and nursery prep, and chat with an assistant.
+Gentle Doula is a calming pregnancy companion.
+It helps you track daily notes, check your mood with voice, read week-by-week guidance, invite a partner, plan shopping and nursery prep, and chat with an assistant.

 ## Features
 - Daily notes with mood slider and lightweight sentiment analysis